Slavery and religion: Americas

-Echoes of African tribal traditions can be seen in the Christianity that was practiced by slaves in the Americas.
+Echoes of African tribal traditions can be seen in the form of Christianity that was practiced by slaves in the Americas.
 The songs, dances, and ecstatic experiences of traditional tribal religions were Christianized and practiced by slaves in what is called the "Ring Shout."
 This practice was a major mark of African American Christianity during the slavery period.

-Christianity came to the slaves of North America more slowly.
-Many colonial slaveholders feared that baptizing slaves would lead to emancipation because of vague laws that concerned the slave status of Christians under British colonial rule.
+Christianity was embraced by the slaves who lived in North America more gradually.
+Many colonial slaveholders feared that the baptism of their slaves would lead to their emancipation because the laws that concerned the status of Christian slaves who lived under British colonial rule were vague.
 Even after 1706, by which time many states had passed laws that stated that baptism would not alter a slave's status, slaveholders continued to believe that the catechization of slaves would not be a wise economic choice.
 Slaves usually had one day off each week, usually Sunday.
 They used that time to grow their own crops, dance and sing (doing such things on the Sabbath was frowned upon by most preachers), so there was little time for slaves to receive religious instruction.

 During the antebellum period, slave preachers—enslaved or formerly enslaved evangelists—became instrumental in shaping slave Christianity.
 They preached a gospel that was radically different from the gospel that was preached by white preachers, who often used Christianity in an attempt to make slaves more complacent with their enslaved status.
 Instead of focusing on obedience, slave preachers placed a greater emphasis on the Old Testament, especially on the Book of Exodus.
 They likened the plight of the American slaves to the plight of the enslaved Hebrews of the Bible, instilling hope into the hearts of those who were enslaved.
 Slave preachers were instrumental in shaping the religious landscape of African Americans for decades to come.